menehune23/arduboy-dotmg/README.md

    > - Consider laying down a few strips of PVC tape under where the battery will go, to keep any poorly-trimmed leads from scratching or puncturing the battery
    >
    > - By default, the Adafruit battery charger module is configured to charge at 100mA.
 You can solder a jumper on it to increase this to 500mA, but **only do this if you know what you're doing**, as it should only be used with batteries of capacity 500mAh or more (and preferably 1000mAh to be safe).
+   >
+   > - For dotMG Advance, the battery will likely fit best on the left side of the board (when the rear is facing you).
+This requires the battery wires to be about 4.5" long.
+You can lay the wires along the "canyon" between the card connector and EXT header pins to keep them out of the way during shell assembly.

 1. Attach button caps